Estuary: Fjord-type

 Fjords were formed where Pleistocene glaciers deepened and widened existing river valleys so that they become U-shaped in cross-sections.
 At their mouths there are typically rocks, bars or sills of glacial deposits, which have the effects of modifying the estuarine circulation.

 Fjord-type estuaries are formed in deeply eroded valleys formed by glaciers.
 These U-shaped estuaries typically have steep sides, rock bottoms, and underwater sills contoured by glacial movement.
 The estuary is shallowest at its mouth, where terminal glacial moraines or rock bars form sills that restrict water flow.
 In the upper reaches of the estuary, the depth can exceed 300 m.
 The width-to-depth ratio is generally small.
 In estuaries with very shallow sills, tidal oscillations only affect the water down to the depth of the sill, and the waters deeper than that may remain stagnant for a very long time, so there is only an occasional exchange of the deep water of the estuary with the ocean.
 If the sill depth is deep, water circulation is less restricted, and there is a slow but steady exchange of water between the estuary and the ocean.
-Fjord-type estuaries can be found along the coasts of Alaska, the Puget Sound region of western Washington state, British Columbia, eastern Canada, Greenland, Iceland, New Zealand, and Norway.
+Fjord-type estuaries can be found along the coasts of Alaska, the Puget Sound region of western Washington state, British Columbia, eastern Canada, Greenland, Iceland, New Zealand, Chile, and Norway.

 Tectonically produced

 These estuaries are formed by subsidence or land cut off from the ocean by land movement associated with faulting, volcanoes, and landslides.
 Inundation from eustatic sea-level rise during the Holocene Epoch has also contributed to the formation of these estuaries.
-There are only a small number of tectonically produced estuaries; one example is the San Francisco Bay, which was formed by the crustal movements of the San Andreas fault system causing the inundation of the lower reaches of the Sacramento and San Joaquin rivers.
+There are only a small number of tectonically produced estuaries; one example is the San Francisco Bay, which was formed by the crustal movements of the San Andreas Fault system causing the inundation of the lower reaches of the Sacramento and San Joaquin rivers.